Hassan-awan01/Personal-Portfolio/README.md

 ## Light and Dark Mode

-Alpha97 - Personal Portfolio supports both light and dark modes, giving visitors the flexibility to choose their preferred viewing experience.
+Hassan Iqbal - Personal Portfolio supports both light and dark modes, giving visitors the flexibility to choose their preferred viewing experience.
 The theme is controlled by the user's system preference by default, but users can also manually toggle between modes using the provided theme switcher.

 ### Switching Themes